 For over 5,000 years, the Quroste people and their ancestors came here to collect clams and mussels.
 Set on a rocky, windswept point, it is home to the largest mainland breeding colony of the northern elephant seal in the world.
 Every year the males battle for mates on the beaches and the females give birth to their pups on the dunes.

 Winding walking trails lead down to ocean coves where hundreds of elephant seals sun and rest after their long journey from Hawaii.
 There, right before me, was the nature channel live!

 This truly commenced the start of my adventure experiencing the grand and dramatic California coast.
 I breathed the fresh sea air in deeply.
 Nature was already nurturing.
 Ahhh, to feel small in a big landscape.

-There are dramatic sunsets to witness everyday.
+There are dramatic sunsets to witness every day.
 Crashing waves are the soundtrack.
-Nature puts on a different show everyday.
+Nature puts on different show every day.
 Even the touristy aquarium drew me in.
 I was mesmerized by the swirling, undulating world of jellyfish.
 Dragon sea horses did their dance too, otherworldly, resembling mythical creatures.

 Carmel-by-the sea, just six miles south of Monterey, is the dog capital of the U.S. It has over eighty pet-friendly eating and drinking establishments and lodgings.
 Tables have hooks to leash your dog.